BOTOX® for TMJ Treatment in San Francisco, CA

 BOTOX® Injections

-BOTOX® injections directly into muscles of the jaw, head, and neck—such as the masseter and temporalis muscles—can provide relief of tension in the jaw.
-Since many cases of TMJ Disorder are caused or exacerbated by overuse of these muscles, targeted injections of BOTOX® have shown to relax the muscles and diminish some of the most debilitating symptoms of the condition.
+BOTOX® injections directly into muscles of the jaw, head, and neck—such as the masseter and temporalis muscles—can relieve tension in the jaw.
+Since many cases of TMJ Disorder are caused or exacerbated by overuse of these muscles, targeted injections of BOTOX® have been shown to relax the muscles and diminish some of the most debilitating symptoms of the condition.
 Please see the section on “BOTOX® Injections for TMJ Disorder” near the top of this page for more details on this treatment.

 Low-Level Laser Therapy